cs-daviddavid/robot_competition_2020/README.md

   ![Milestone 1 Video](./Media/Milestone-1.gif)
 </details>

-The source codes provided are optimized for dark wood flooring with dark lines; however, if your floor is even darker than the one I optimized to, either some variables may have to be adjusted or putting plain white paper underneath the tape could let the robot run as intended.

 ### Milestone 2: Get the Zumo to follow a line on the floor for at least 4 feet.